Ruin probabilities for risk processes in a bipartite network: The bipartite network model

-with some constant $r^Q>0$, such that the weights depend on $i$ only via some predefined subset $Q\subseteq\{1,\dots,q\}$ of agents.
-This weighted adjacency matrix encodes that the exposure of agent group $Q$ to object $j$ is inversely proportional to the expected jump size of the process associated to that object, while for fixed object $j$ with mean jump size $\mu_j$, all $i\in Q$ which link to this object, share it in equal proportion.
-Here the $r^Q$'s are chosen such that
+and it can be viewed as the proneness of group $Q$ to link to objects.
+The resulting random weighted adjacency matrix encodes that the exposure of agent group $Q$ to object $j$ is inversely proportional to the expected claim size of the process associated to that object, while for a fixed object $j$ with mean claim size $\mu_j$, all $i\in Q$ which link to this object share it in equal proportion. \end{itemize}

-The weight $r^Q$ can be viewed as the proneness of group $Q$ to possess edges.
-When $Q=\{i\}$ we abbreviate $W^i_j = W^{\{i\}}_j$.\\ If additionally the intensity $\lambda:=\lambda_j$ of all compound Poisson processes $V_j$ does not depend on $j$, and jumps are exponentially distributed with mean $\mu_j$, we call the resulting model with \eqref{AlaQ} the {\em exponential system}.
-For this model, we obtain quite explicit results for the hitting probabilities depending on the network setting. \eexam